-In one of our previous articles we have already mentioned that the issue of color is one of the major in design of user interfaces.
-It can greatly influence the level of usability as well as attractiveness of a mobile application or a website.
+In one of our previous articles, we have already mentioned that the issue of color is one of the major in the design of user interfaces.
+It can greatly influence the level of usability as well as the attractiveness of a mobile application or a website.
 And one of the first questions designers usually have to answer is what kind of general color scheme to choose: should it be dark-on-light or light-on-dark?

 Here we are going to consider some points of importance about this significant stage of UI design.

 Lots of discussions are raised here and there about the color scheme which is more effective in creating good interfaces.
 Although lots of participants of this big debate try to find a universal solution, here in Tubik Studio we suppose the cure-all does not exist.
 Every project in UI/UX design is highly individual and needs thoughtful approach weighing all pros and cons.

 There are several vital aspects that should be taken into account on the initial stages of choosing the general color scheme for a website or application.